There is one thing all quality whiteboard animation videos have in common:

 When it comes to video marketing, the first quality we can recognize from whiteboard videos upon observation is the sound of writing or the squeaky sound of a dry erase marker making contact with a whiteboard.
 This gives the effects that the viewer is in an educational or professional environment where whiteboards and the squeaky and scratchy sounds of writing utensils echo across the room.

 How are whiteboard animations sound made?

-An artistic feature of whiteboard animation videos we may notice is the use of splashy sounds as the video zooms in and out of frames to indicate transition from one frame to another.
+An artistic feature of whiteboard animation videos is the use of splashy sounds as the video zooms in and out of frames to indicate a transition from one frame to another.
 It helps create that storyboard effect and tells a story.

 This movement of motion along with voiceover and sound makes sense to our mind as the mind inherently tries to make associations from one scene to another.
 Using the right sound as the scene transitions is the key to keeping the attention of the viewer.
 After the objects are drawn, whatever the object represents should be associated with the sound, creating that engaging storytelling effect.

-The sound cannot be to sharp, which would evoke the feeling of alarm.
-Instead it has to be a smooth “bubbly” sound to maintain the fluid nature of the video.
+The sound cannot be too sharp, which would evoke the feeling of alarm.
+Instead, it has to be a smooth “bubbly” sound to maintain the fluid nature of the video.
 For example, the artist draws a spaceship which should use a low pitched “buzz” instead of high pitched “zings” or “pings”.
-Sound effects turns your 2d whiteboard animation to an dynamic, interactive, interesting cartoon animation that many people love.
+Sound effects turn your 2d whiteboard animation to a dynamic, interactive, interesting cartoon animation that many people love.

 How to make whiteboard animation videos informative?

 Another feature we can appreciate from these informative videos is the spatial orientation of the object as they become animated.
 The zooming in and out of objects adds dimensions to the presentation.
 It somehow transforms the whiteboard into a world of itself where objects seem to get closer or farther apart, due to the zooming effect.
 The purpose of these motions is to engage the audience.